ibm-cloud-docs/openshift/virt-overview.md

 - Windows VMs require appropriate licensing
 - If you mark more than one StorageClass with the annotation `storageclass.kubernetes.io/is-default-class: "true"`, the following occurs:
     - **Selection Logic**: For a PersistentVolumeClaim (PVC) created without a `storageClassName`, Kubernetes typically selects the most recently created default StorageClass.
-    - **Potential Failure**: In some older versions or specific configurations, having multiple defaults may cause PVC creation to fail if no explicit class is specified, as the system cannot resolve which one to use.
+    - **Potential Failure**: In some older versions or specific configurations, having multiple defaults might cause PVC creation to fail if no explicit class is specified, as the system cannot resolve which one to use.
     - **Monitoring Alerts**: In managed environments like OpenShift, having multiple defaults triggers a `MultipleDefaultStorageClasses` alert to warn administrators of the conflict.

 ## Getting started